illumos/ucred-rs/README.md

 ## Licence

-Unless otherwise noted, all components are licenced under the [Mozilla Public License Version 2.0](./LICENSE).
+Unless otherwise noted, all components are dual-licenced under either the [MIT Licence](./LICENSE-MIT) or the [Apache License Version 2.0](./LICENSE-APACHE).